thepoppingone/sharrit_mobile/README.md

 ### Android
 1. Make sure the android sdk tools are already installed - Check react native website for setup for Android
 2. Set the `$ANDROID_HOME` variable in the `~/.bash_profile` and `echo` the variable to make sure it is loaded (reload by `source ~/.bash_profile`)
+3. Follow the instructions on https://docs.gradle.org/2.14.1/userguide/gradle_daemon.html to setup quick deploy of Android apps.

+### iOS
+1. Just install Xcode.
+(More instructions will be released soon for deployment to devices.)

 ### Optional
 Install eslint linter on the editor(Atom/Sublime/etc) to allow better coding practices